aeremin/pxt-zephyr-nrf52/docs/examples.md

 # Examples

-Here are some fun programs for your @boardname@!
+Here are some fun programs for you!

 ## Fun stuff